Koi Varieties and Breeds

 Classic

 White, red, or yellow base color with black (sumi) patches.
 Bekko are essentially Sanke without the red โ€” a clean two-color fish.
 Shiro Bekko (white with black) is the most common.
-The sumi markings should be similar to those on a Sanke โ€” defined patches on the upper body with clean edges.
-Bekko are underrated in the hobby and can be very striking fish when the sumi is deep and well-patterned.
+The sumi markings should be defined patches on the upper body with clean edges.

 A note on buying koi: The variety matters less than the health of the individual fish.
 A plain but healthy fish will bring you far more joy than a stunning specimen that arrives sick.
-Always buy from reputable dealers, quarantine new fish for 4โ€“6 weeks before adding them to your pond, and never buy a fish just because it is beautiful if it shows any signs of illness.
+Always buy from reputable dealers, quarantine new fish for 4โ€“6 weeks before adding them to your pond, and never buy a fish just because it's beautiful if it shows any signs of illness.

 Ready to check if your pond is ready for new fish?